alainwafo/desbugs_selenium_testing/Readme.md

 mvn clean test -Dcucumber.options="--tags @non-reg" allure:serve
 ```

-Sometimes, its possible after to have run test that allure report don't be launch correctly if you be in this situation, look brievely if directory 'allure-results" had been build corectly in 'target/' and then use this command :
+Sometimes, its possible after to have run a test that allure report don't be launched correctly if you be in this situation, look brievely if directory 'allure-results" had been build corectly in 'target/' and then use this command :

 ```
 allure serve target/allure-results